Tathagatd96/Facial-Emotion-Recognition-using-Machine-Learning/README.md

 ![pro_res3](https://user-images.githubusercontent.com/28685502/42220763-97592c46-7eed-11e8-913f-97d6840e8118.png)

 The model performs pretty well considering we are not using any GPU's in this project.
 Although using GPU's would yield a much better result.
+The erratic behaviour of the loss and accuracy graphs is due to loss of features pertaining to no presence of GPU's.
 Also keep in mind that while testing the model with live feed, setup an ideal environment with good lighting and a proper webcam.